thesassway/thesassway.com/source/advanced/inverse-trigonometric-functions-with-sass.html.markdown

 And this is it!
 We now have a working `asin()` function in Sass!

-One thing more we could do to improve this is to check whether `abs($z) <= 1` and throw an error if it returns false because, in such a case, our `$term` won't get under the `$threshold` value and we'll have an infinite loop.
+One thing more we could do to improve this is to check whether `abs($z) <= 1` and throw an error if it returns false because, in such a case, our `$term` won't get under the `$threshold` value and, we'll have an infinite loop.

 ## Coding the `acos()` function